webdavis/Homelab/README.md

 This project aims to:

+- [ ] Come with batteries included so that setup is quick and easy.
 - [ ] Maintain a test environment that mirrors my home network for fast, safe deployment.
 - [ ] Deploy across multiple operating-systems and CPU architectures.
 - [ ] Support both on-metal and cloud deployments.